 Interestingly, despite being produced after the earlier Chin Chin Tram reissue, this July 2000 Enoden is using the older Mickey Poppo style of coupling instead of the newer Thomas-series style.
 I do think that the Mickey Poppo style connector is pretty tough but with enough force any toy coupling system can and will be broken by children.

-In 2001 a new Enoden Type 300 tooling was introduced and used for several years.
-Other Enoshima Electric Railway limited products continue to release to this day, with the most recent coming out in early 2024.
+In 2001 a new Enoden Type 300 tooling was introduced and used for several years, and in 2002 the Hakone Tozan Railway also began selling a fresh tooling.
+Other Enoshima Electric Railway limited products continue to release to this day, with the most recent coming out in early 2024, and the Hakone Tozan Muha 2 type was last resold in 2023.
+The 2000 Enoden was, I think, the last time the reissue Chin Chin Tram tooling was used.